bakrydiarra/Lotus/testing.md

 9. As a site user, I want to be able to login or logout so that I can access my personal info/keep my account secure.

+- Whenever a user logs in or logs out a toast message will appear notifying the user or their action.
+- The user name will display in the navbar.
+- When signed in the options in the user menu will change to show Profile and Log Out buttons.

 | Element                         | Action                                    | Expected Result                             | Pass/Fail |
 | ------------------------------- | ----------------------------------------- | ------------------------------------------- | --------- |